 Fifty years on, BP Hull is still going strong, manufacturing acetic acid and anhydride acid – the raw materials that are used in a range of everyday items, such as plastic bottles, paint and pharmaceuticals.
 And it is home to one of BP’s main global research and technology centres, hosting some of the organization’s most innovative operations and developing cutting-edge technology that has transformed the industry.

 The early days were a little different from the technologically-advanced site that exists today, though – most notably electricity was produced from a German U-boat engine linked to a generator.
 Nevertheless, over the next five years BP commissioned three distillation and fermentation (DF) plants and innovation soon became the bedrock of the site’s success.
 The technologically advanced A5 plant, opened in 1985 to produce acetic acid and acetic anhydride from the same reaction train remains the only plant of its type in the world.

 Hull is also renowned in the petrochemicals world for developing technologies such as Cativa and SaaBre.
 Invented in the 1990s, Cativa is still one of the most cost effective ways to produce acetic acid, while SaaBre converts synthesis gas into acetic acid.
-“I would say taking technology from the laboratory and converting it into a world-scale asset is one of the things that Hull has most to be proud of,” Victor Alvarado, Hull’s site manager.

 And as well as developing new technologies to make its products, Hull is leading the way in finding new uses for them, thanks to BP’s £25 million investment in a new business that will see Hull’s acetic anhydride used to make super-strength wood.
 The process works by adding the chemical to wood chips to fundamentally change the wood’s chemical structure.
 This protects the chips from rot and essentially gives cheaper, readily available softwoods the properties of more expensive hardwoods.